nreitano95/SIL_Assessment/BibTexParser/README.md

 ```

 ## Important!
-### Unzip the large BibTeX file and place in the root directory
+### Unzip the large BibTeX file located in the "gotolog_source.zip" folder and place in the root directory

 ## Usage